RustScan/RustScan/README.md

 To install Docker, [follow their guide](https://docs.docker.com/engine/install/).

-Once Docker is installed, run this command against the IP you want to target.
+**Once Docker is installed, run this command against the IP you want to target.**

-If you do not currently have an IP, run it against local-host like so:

 ```
 docker run -it --rm --name rustscan cmnatic/rustscan:debian-buster rustscan 127.0.0.1